unageek/inari/src/_docs/conformance.md

 ## Implemented operations

 This section lists the interval operations defined in the standard along with their implementations.
-The column "Requires `gmp`" indicates whether the conditional feature `gmp` is required for the operation.
+Most of the operations are implemented in the same manner for [`Interval`] (bare intervals) and [`DecInterval`] (decorated intervals).
+Any differences in the API for these types is noted explicitly.

+Some operations are only available when the crate is built with the conditional feature `gmp`, which is enabled by default.

 ### Required operations